-Trying to figure out which kind of bankruptcy you can file can be pretty confusing.
-There are some basic differences between the two forms as well as some similarities.
-When you work with our lawyer, he will explain all of the details of each option to make sure you are making the decision that is right for you.Chapter 7 Bankruptcy
+Trying to figure out which kind of bankruptcy you can or should file can be pretty confusing and requires a professional opinion to analyze your debts and options to determine what is best for you.
+The Rollins Law Firm will focus on your unique situation and develop a plan tailored to your needs.
+There are some basic differences between Chapter 7 and Chapter 13 as well as some similarities.
+When you work with our lawyers, they will explain all of the details of each to make sure you are making the decision that is right for you.Chapter 7 Bankruptcy

-This is typically known as "liquidation" bankruptcy because some of your possessions could be liquidated in order to pay off your creditors a portion of your debt.
+This is typically known as "liquidation" bankruptcy because some of your possessions could be liquidated in order to pay your creditors.
 A common misconception about Chapter 7 is that you lose everything.
 This isn't true.
 Mississippi allows for property exemptions for people filing for bankruptcy under Chapter 7.
 This includes personal property, your IRA, and in some cases your home and car.
 The typical Chapter 7 filer keeps all of his or her property.